CJC-1295 (No DAC)

 INDICATIONS FOR USE

-CJC-1295 is a synthetic analog of growth hormone-releasing hormone (GHRH) used to increase growth hormone (GH) and insulin-like growth factor-1 (IGF-1) levels.
-It is commonly utilized in anti-aging protocols, athletic performance enhancement, and treatment of GH deficiencies.
+CJC-1295 (No DAC) is a synthetic analog of growth hormone-releasing hormone (GHRH) used to increase endogenous growth hormone (GH) and insulin-like growth factor-1 (IGF-1) levels.
+It is utilized off-label and experimentally in anti-aging protocols, athletic performance enhancement, recovery optimization, and treatment of GH insufficiency.
+Its short-acting profile makes it particularly suitable for stimulating natural, pulsatile GH release when administered in coordination with the body’s circadian rhythm.

 ROUTE OF ADMINISTRATION